neko3mber/FEBuilderGBA/FE8_related/progress_logs.md

   * Added a Lvl.
 5 Mage and a Lvl.
 30 OG Phantom with a Chest Key after turn 2
   * Made all enemies grow in stats (Class dependence)
   * Promoted O'Neil to Warrior
-  * Slightly editted the map and the weather
+  * Slightly edited the map and the weather
   * Dialogue texts stayed the same

 12/25/2024 (Asia): Remade Ch.
 1
-  * Editted the class and added a stronger Phantom with high stat growth (No exp dropped when it's dead)
+  * Edited the class and added a stronger Phantom with high stat growth (No exp dropped when it's dead)
-  * Editted the item and added a more durable Slim Sword for beginners with stat boost of Mv inreasing by 1 in exchange for downsides of every other stat boosts (HP doubled)
+  * Edited the item and added a more durable Slim Sword for beginners with stat boost of Mv inreasing by 1 in exchange for downsides of every other stat boosts (HP doubled)
   * Added a Lvl.
 5 New Phantom regularly starting from turn 5
   * Remove Gilliam
   * Added a Chest containing the new Slim Sword